My Photography & Travel Guide to Edinburgh, Scotland

 The Royal Mile

-The Royal Mile runs from Edinburgh Castle at the top to Holyrood Palace at the bottom — a full mile of medieval buildings, historic closes (narrow alleyways), pubs, restaurants, and shops that form the spine of the Old Town.
+The Royal Mile runs from Edinburgh Castle at the top to Holyrood Palace at the bottom — a full mile of medieval buildings, historic closes, pubs, restaurants, and shops that form the spine of the Old Town.
 It is busy, occasionally overwhelming, and absolutely essential.
+But the real photography of the Royal Mile is not on the main street.
+It is in the closes.

-📷 Pro Tip: Come to the Royal Mile before 8am on any day.
+📷 Pro Tip: Come to the Royal Mile before 8am on any morning.
 The main street is quiet and the light falls cleanly from the east.
-For the closes, a wide angle (16–24mm) captures the height of the stone walls and the compressed perspective down the passageway.
-The closes work best in overcast or soft light — harsh sunlight creates extreme contrast between the bright opening and the dark passage.
+For the closes, a 16–24mm handles the height of the stone walls and the compressed perspective down the passageway.
+The closes work best in overcast or soft light — harsh sunlight creates extreme contrast between the bright opening and the dark interior.
 After rain, when the cobblestones are wet and reflective, the closes are at their most atmospheric.
-Explore beyond the named closes — many others are unmarked and equally compelling.
+Look for the play between light at the entrance and shadow deeper in.
+That gradient is the photograph.

 Best time: Before 8am for empty streets.
 After rain for wet cobblestone reflections.
+Overcast days for the closes specifically.
+Access: Free.
+Most closes are open and publicly accessible during daytime hours.

 I am always happy to capture a couple getting married.